Tracy Wharton, PhD, LCSW

 In addition to her work in immigration and healthcare access, and dementia caregiving and well-being of older adults, she has expertise in program evaluation and is particularly interested in helping determine outcomes of interventions, and has an interest in educating students about international issues of human rights and social justice.
-She has a growing track record of publications, including technical support for a CDC report on caregiving.
+She has a track record of publications, including technical support for a CDC report on caregiving.
 Tracy previously worked as a marriage and family therapist with MSPCC in Massachusetts, Community Counseling Center in Rhode Island and as the Family-Based Service Coordinator for the Cape & Islands child protective region of Massachusetts.

 She was the Program Director for the Alabama Resources for Enhancing Alzheimer’s Caregiver Health (REACH-OUT) project, which won the Rosalyn Carter Institute Leadership in Caregiving Award in 2007, and a consultant for the North Carolina state implementation of the REACH project, where she provided implementation training to social workers across the state.
 Her year-long MSW internship was with the multidisciplinary Inpatient Geriatric Consultation Team at the University of Michigan Hospital, where she rounded three days a week with some of the leading geriatric physicians and specialists in the country, and provided specialized social work services to geriatric inpatients, families, and caregivers.

 Until recently, she worked as a volunteer for the Red Cross, where she has worked in Disaster Services since 1985 (registered in West AL since 2004) and has served in Disaster Assessment Teams, Shelter Management, Logistics and Case Management roles for hurricanes, tornadoes, and fires.
 She was part of the team that opened and ran disaster shelters in Tuscaloosa, AL, for Hurricanes Katrina, Rita, Ivan, & Gustav, among others.
 Tracy served in 2009 as the Interim Secretary for Oxford Aid to the Balkans, through which she volunteered, and continues to share information with social work colleagues and support an orphanage in Bulgaria through her association with ZOV-UK.